dianaHunchak/olimp/README.md

   + filter and search engine keywords or phrases on the website for both the user and the platform administrator;

-  + the ability to view the accounts of registered users.
+  + the ability to view the accounts of registered users;

+  + cross-platform adaptation.